 Fair Housing for Persons with Disabilities

 When housing is inaccessible to people with disabilities or someone is denied housing because of a disability, doors in our community close and we miss out on resources, skills, and relationships that we need to help our neighborhoods grow in diverse and vibrant ways.
 The Fair Housing Act and other laws protect people from discrimination in housing based on race, color, religion, sex (including sexual orientation, gender identity), national origin, familial status, and disability.
 Discrimination is illegal in all housing transactions, including rental, sales, lending, and insurance.
 Fair housing laws not only prohibit housing discrimination on the basis of disability, but also afford people with disabilities the right to seek reasonable accommodations and modifications to make their housing and communities easier to use and access.
 Further, fair housing laws require specific accessibility features in all newly constructed multi-family housing in order to ensure equal housing opportunity for persons with disabilities.

-For more in-depth information about reasonable accommodations and modifications, please review the resource guidebooks listed below:
+For more in-depth information about reasonable accommodations and modifications, please review the resources listed below: